johentsch/dimcat/docs/manual/developers.md

 ## Two types of DimcatObjects

-All classes that are neither a schema nor a config are one of the two following subclasses of DimcatObject:
+All classes that are neither a schema nor a config inherit from one of the two following subclasses of DimcatObject:

 1. {class}`~.Data`: a DimcatObject that represents a dataset, a subset of a dataset, or an individual resource such as a dataframe.
 2. {class}`~.PipelineStep`: a DimcatObject that accepts a Data object as input and returns a Data object as output.